The page below is from the manual of PRTG, our quick-to-install and easy-to-use network monitoring software

 Monitoring via Simple Network Management Protocol (SNMP) is the most basic method of gathering bandwidth and network usage data.

-You can use SNMP to monitor bandwidth usage of routers and switches on a port-by-port basis, as well as device readings such as memory and CPU load.
-The queried devices must support SNMP.
+You can use SNMP to monitor the bandwidth usage of routers and switches on a port-by-port basis, as well as device readings such as memory and CPU load.
+The target devices must support SNMP.

 When you use a sensor with this technology, PRTG sends small data packets to devices, for example, querying routers, switches, and servers for the traffic counters of each port.
-These trigger reply packets from the device.
+These queries trigger reply packets from the device.
 Compared to PRTG's other bandwidth monitoring technologies via flows, packet sniffing, or WMI, the SNMP option creates the least CPU and network load.

 SNMP is the most commonly used method mainly because it is easy to set up and requires minimal bandwidth and CPU cycles.
 If your network devices support SNMP and/or if you want to monitor large networks with several hundred or thousands of sensors, we recommend that you start with SNMP.
 Besides network usage monitoring, another well-known feature of SNMP is the ability to also watch other network parameters such as CPU load, disk usage, temperature, as well as monitoring many other readings, depending on the queried device.